 What makes them different than regular pancakes is that there's no added leavening agent like baking powder or baking soda and it uses a lot more eggs than a traditional pancake recipe.
 When it cooks in the oven, it puffs up beautifully, and then will settle down a little when it cools.
 As a result, they're not as thick and fluffy as regular pancakes, however, instead you have a delightfully thick crepe-like center and a crispy popover-like crust of a pancake that's not too sweet and can be all served at once!
 Plus, there's not need to man a griddle flipping pancakes!

-SO simple.
+This German Apple Pancake is SO simple.
 I bet you already have everything you need!

 - Eggs - The number of eggs in this recipe gives it a richer more crepe like center.